MeirJC/Capsules---MeirJC/README.md

 Project is live [here](https://capsules-meirjc.netlify.app/).

-but if you find this interesting and have any questions about the code or process, feel free to reach out to me here or at my [LinkedIn](https://linkedin.com/in/meirjcohen).
+If you find this interesting and have any questions about the code or process, feel free to reach out to me here or at my [LinkedIn](https://linkedin.com/in/meirjcohen).

+\m/ (>.<) \m/

+Meir J C 🤙